kristijanhusak/laravel-form-builder/_posts/2015-05-24-methods-and-properties.md

 ```

 #### setModel **(DEPRECATED)**
-**Note**: This method is deprecated and will be removed in 1.7 version.
+**Note**: This method is deprecated and will be removed in version 2.
 Pass model through options when creating a form.
 More info in [Form options]({{ site.baseurl }}{% post_url 2015-05-24-basics %}#form-options) section

 After form instantiation, we can set the model for the form, that will be used to bind values for the fields in the form.